dewcservices/LocalChat/README.md

 ## Running the Application

-In future, the app should run simply via double-clicking the `index.html` file included within the app distribution.
+The app runs simply via double-clicking the `index.html` file included within the app distribution.
 This opens the file using the `file:///` protocol, requiring only the browser to run the app.
-Meaning the app will be sand-boxed within the browser's execution environment.However, initial versions of the app require a basic fileserver executable to be ran on the local device due to CORS restrictions and difficulties with compiling the app into a single `index.html` file.
+Meaning the app will be sand-boxed within the browser's execution environment.

 The app is currently in the early stages of development and does not have a readily available distribution.